 Stress, the perception that the resources we have to cope don’t meet the demand placed on us, is a huge contributor to our overall health and wellbeing.
 In 2018 the Mental Health Foundation identified that 74% of people have felt so stressed they have been overwhelmed or unable to cope.
-As we enter Stress Awareness Month, in the context of the Coronavirus (Covid-19) outbreak, we identify top tips on how to manage stress levels.
+In the context of the Coronavirus (Covid-19) outbreak, we identify top tips on how to manage stress levels.

 While we do need a certain level of stress in our lives, Our Professional Head of Emotional Wellbeing, Brendan Street, explains that if we face continuous challenge without relief, and a degree of certainty, stress can build up and become negative.
 This can lead to a condition called distress – an unhelpful stress reaction.